Arkansas, known for its picturesque landscapes and abundant flora, is home to many insect species.

 They are often mistaken for bumblebees because they build their nests underground but are solitary bees and do not live with colonies.

-These bees in Arkansas live worldwide and can be found in sandy soils to clay soil, mostly near the water’s edge.Â
+These bees live worldwide and can be found in sandy and clay soils, mostly near the water’s edge, in Arkansas.

 Many species vary by color and size, but they all get their name because they dig holes into the ground to make their nests.